 Co-signatories: Australia, Costa Rica, Croatia, Cyprus, Estonia, Hungary, Greece, Israel, Latvia, Lithuania, Malta, Norway, the Netherlands, Poland, Romania, Slovakia, Sweden and the United Kingdom.

-- The identified the “numerous examples of persecution of religious minorities or dissenters, but also of atheists and non-theists” by blasphemy laws and recommended States “repeal them, as such laws have a stifling impact on the enjoyment of freedom of religion or belief, and healthy dialogue and debate about religion.”
+- The 2012 Rabat Plan of Action identified the “numerous examples of persecution of religious minorities or dissenters, but also of atheists and non-theists” by blasphemy laws and recommended States “repeal them, as such laws have a stifling impact on the enjoyment of freedom of religion or belief, and healthy dialogue and debate about religion.”

-- The identified how “Numerous reports have given clear evidence that members of religious minorities typically suffer disproportionately from [blasphemy] laws, which also target converts, dissidents, non-believers, critics within the majority religion and individuals engaging in unwelcome missionary activities.”
+- The 2016 report of the Special Rapporteur on Freedom of Religion or Belief identified how “Numerous reports have given clear evidence that members of religious minorities typically suffer disproportionately from [blasphemy] laws, which also target converts, dissidents, non-believers, critics within the majority religion and individuals engaging in unwelcome missionary activities.”

-- The highlighted how “Anti-blasphemy, anti-apostasy and anti-conversion laws … often serve as platforms for enabling incitement to discrimination, hostility or violence against persons based on religion or belief,” and that these laws “often give States licence to determine which conversations on religion are admissible and which ones are too controversial to be voiced.”
+- The 2017 report of the Special Rapporteur on Freedom of Religion or Belief highlighted how “Anti-blasphemy, anti-apostasy and anti-conversion laws … often serve as platforms for enabling incitement to discrimination, hostility or violence against persons based on religion or belief,” and that these laws “often give States licence to determine which conversations on religion are admissible and which ones are too controversial to be voiced.”
 The same report found that “Anti-blasphemy laws have a stifling impact on the enjoyment of the freedom of religion or belief and the freedom of opinion and expression and should be repealed.”

-- The on faith for rights urged “States that still have anti-blasphemy or anti-apostasy laws to repeal them, since such laws have a stifling impact on the enjoyment of freedom of thought, conscience, religion or belief as well as on healthy dialogue and debate about religious issues.”
+- The 2017 Beirut Declaration on faith for rights urged “States that still have anti-blasphemy or anti-apostasy laws to repeal them, since such laws have a stifling impact on the enjoyment of freedom of thought, conscience, religion or belief as well as on healthy dialogue and debate about religious issues.”